muratcansahn/better-spotify/README.md

 # SPOTIFY V2.0

-This is an improved music player project.I use Shazam Core API,and Ip API
+This is an improved music player project.I use Shazam Core API,and Ip API.I use redux toolkit for manage request with different endpoints.

 ## TECHNOLOGIES/PACKAGES I USE
 * React